beejjorgensen/bgpython/src/bgpython_chapter_A02_repl.md

 _Et cetera_.
 The `:` prompt at the bottom is the prompt for the _pager_.
 You can hit `RETURN` to go to the next line, or `SPACE` to go to the next page.
 Up and Down arrow keys also work.
+Type `q` to get out of the pager and return to normal.

 The first thing you might notice are a bunch of functions that have double underscores around them, like this: